nmavromatis9/mountainGoats/README.md

 We have preliminarily identified 4 hospital price files on the internet.
 We have also found the price lists for Medicare and Colorado's Medicaid program.

-Univeristy of Colorado Hospital price file in json format: https://search.hospitalpriceindex.com/hpi2/machineReadable/UniversityofCOHospital/8086or
+University of Colorado Hospital price file in json format: https://search.hospitalpriceindex.com/hpi2/machineReadable/UniversityofCOHospital/8086or

 Poudre Valley Hospital price file in json format: